LastTalon/AnchorLinks/README.md

 # Anchor Links

-Just a simple chrome extension to add anchor links to any inline element with an ID.
+Just a simple chrome extension to add anchor links to any element with an ID.
 More to be added.